datagrok-ai/public/help/datagrok/navigation/views/table-view.md

   measures](../../../visualize/viewers/statistics.md#statistical-measures) for
   the selected columns.

+To learn about available hypothesis tests, see [Statistical hypothesis testing](../../solutions/domains/data-science.md#statistical-hypothesis-testing).

 <!--- ChaRPY package is not active now

 In addition, you can use the **To Script > To Python** and **To Script > To R**